zeekay/handroll/README.md

   // formats: ['cjs', 'es']
   format: 'es',

-  // Use `dest` to specify where a given format should be written.
+  // Use `output` to specify where a given format should be written.
 By default
-  // Handroll will infer dest based on your package.json:
+  // Handroll will infer output based on your package.json:
   //
-  //   format -> default dest
+  //   format -> default output
   //   cjs    -> pkg.main
   //   es     -> pkg.module
   //   cli    -> pkg.bin
   //   web    -> pkg.name + '.js'
-  dest: 'dist/lib.js',
+  output: 'dist/lib.js',

   // Use `compilers` to customize plugins used per-filetype.
   //